 - Alone — called monotherapy by doctors — to treat women and men diagnosed with hormone-receptor-positive, HER2-negative metastatic or advanced-stage breast cancer if the cancer progressed after hormonal therapy treatment and earlier chemotherapy for metastatic disease.

 - In combination with an aromatase inhibitor to treat postmenopausal women diagnosed with metastatic or advanced-stage hormone-receptor-positive, HER2-negative breast cancer that has not been treated with hormonal therapy yet.

 Verzenio is a pill taken by mouth.
-The recommended starting doses of Verzenio are 150 mg twice per day in combination with Faslodex or 200 mg twice per day used alone.
+The recommended starting doses of Verzenio are 150 mg twice per day in combination with Faslodex or an aromatase inhibitor, or 200 mg twice per day used alone.